For decades the United States had a pet over population problem.

 Welp, it seemed obvious.
 For a dog to be born, some owner had to allow their dog to get bred.
 Whether the dog was intact and wandering loose or the owner just thought, “Sadie deserves to have at least one litter before we spay her” or they came from a high volume commercial breeder, these dogs used to be puppies, and puppies come from breeders.
 It seemed simple.
 Reduce the demand for puppies and you’ll reduce the amount of people producing them.

 So the mantra was born.
 Adopt don’t shop.
 Anti-breeder sentiment grew.
 Go to your local dog park and ask people where they got their dogs.
-The majority will get a glint in their eye, puff their chest out in pride and boast, “I rescued my dog!”.
+Depending on what part of the country you’re in, the majority will get a glint in their eye, puff their chest out in pride and boast, “I rescued my dog!”.
 If you head to that same dog park with a purebred dog, puff your chest out and boast, “I bought my dog from a breeder!”, you’ll probably lose friends pretty fast.
 You may even get an earful about how every puppy born to a breeder essentially kills a shelter dog.
 How do you even sleep at night, DOG KILLER?!

 I for one, am thrilled that we no longer have the overpopulation problems from a few decades ago.
 I’m glad that the campaign worked.
 But to be honest, I think a lot of that energy was misplaced.
 The logic seems sound – Puppies come from breeders.
 Stop the market for puppies and there will be fewer dogs.
 Fewer dogs means fewer dogs in shelters.